svalouch/python-simplezfs/README.rst

 tools of the same name.
 They come with two implementations:

 * The CLI implementation wraps the executables
-* The Native implementation uses the native API released with ZoL 0.8.
+* The Native implementation uses the native API released with OpenZFS 0.8.

 In this early stage, the native implementation has not been written.